 The concept of fire is simple because it follows the laws of physics.
 There is something called the triangle of fire.
-Each point of the triangle in necessary to obtain fire.
-In order to fight a fire, we were taught that in order to kill a fire we must remove one or more of the points of the triangle.
-The points of the fire triangle are Fuel, Heat, and Oxygen.
+Each side of the triangle in necessary to obtain fire.
+In order to fight a fire, we were taught that in order to kill a fire we must remove one or more of the sdes of the triangle.
+The sides of the fire triangle are Fuel, Heat, and Oxygen.
 If we can put out a fire by removing one of the points, it only stands to reason, that in order to build a fire, we must supply each of the points.

 Fuel is simply anything that will readily burn.
 In the forest this is typically dried grass, leaves, bark, and wood.